 When watering, make sure to water slowly to give the soil time to soak up the moisture.
 When using a hose, spray the leaves too.
 Also, make sure that your pot has good drainage and that you use a good quality potting mix.

-For a consistent production of flowers, don't transplant your dipladenia into too large a container.
-If you do, it won't hurt your plant, but it will spend more energy producing roots and top growth than flowers, so you may see fewer flowers until the roots have hit the bottom of the pot.
+For a consistent production of flowers, don't transplant your dipladenia into a container that is too large.
+If you do, it won't hurt your plant, but it will spend more energy producing roots and top growth than flowers.
+You may see fewer flowers until the roots have hit the bottom of the pot.

-Most plants you buy at the nursery have a slow release fertilizer already in the soil, so you probably don't have to worry about feeding your plant for the first few months.
+Most plants you buy at the nursery have a slow release fertilizer already in the soil.
+You probably don't have to worry about feeding your plant for the first few months.
 After that, you will need to fertilize it regularly.

 Pests and Diseases

 In terms of pests and plant diseases, spider mites, mealy bugs, fulsarium, and cercospora are the most common problems you may run into.
 The sooner you can spot these and deal with them, the healthier your plants will be.